fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_event.md

 ## Overview
 :::module
-  This module allows you to execute commands on specified events.
+  This module allows executing `defined commands` in response to various `events`.

 :::